-They are also portable which means you can move them around the house or RV to the point of need.
+They are also portable which means you can move them around the house to the point of need.
 However solar generators will not run high-wattage appliances like electric heaters, hairdryers, or washers.
 These appliances will deplete the battery in a very short time.
 A gas generator however can run these devices.

 What are the Differences Between a Gas and Solar Generator

 A generator is a device that converts mechanical energy into electrical energy.
 Gas generators work by extracting the heat from the exhaust gases and using it to turn a turbine.
 The turbine then turns a shaft, which is connected to a generator and produces electricity.

 An inverter generator uses a rectifier to convert DC power to AC power that can be used by appliances and other devices.